Helsinki-Genomic-Graph-Database/HGGD/documentation/production_server.md

 ssh -J melkinpaasi.cs.helsinki.fi hggd.cs.helsinki.fi
 ```

 Program is currentlys running in a docker container in `/home/HGGD/`.
 Datafolder for the dataset files is in `/home/HGGD/data`.
 There is a reverse proxy running with [Caddy](https://caddyserver.com/) in a docker container in `/home/caddy/`.
+To automate changes in images, [watchtower](https://containrrr.dev/watchtower/) checks for changes in dockerhub and updates the images.
+It is running in a docker container in `/home/watchtower`.

 ## Setting up the server